SamuelAboelkhir/Obsidian_vaults/LI CLI Tools and Commands.md

 - `chsh -s /bin/${shell}`: Replace ${shell} with the shell you want to change the default shell.
 ---
 ### File operations
+- `cat`: prints file content to stdout
+	- `batcat`: better cat that adds scrolling among other features
+- `ls`: shows the contents of a folder
+	- `exa`: better ls that adds icons and color
 - `wc`: word count
 - `uniq`: finds unique occurrences of lines in the file
 - `cut`: extracts specific columns from a file
 - `diff`: compares the contents of files
+	- `colordiff`: diff but with color highlighting
 - `sort`: sorts the contents of the file
 - #### Back to top: [[#Links]]
 ---